w3f/polkadot-wiki/docs/learn/learn-crowdloans.md

 by sending a special transaction that references the campaign's index.
 Tokens used to participate must be transferable &mdash; that is, not locked for any reason, including staking, vesting, and governance &mdash; because they will be moved into a module-controlled account that was generated uniquely for this campaign.
+See s[ystem accounts](./learn-account-advanced.md#system-accounts) for more information.

 :::caution Do not send Crowdloan contributions directly to the Parachain address

-All crowdloan contributions are handled by the Crowdloan module’s logic where a campaign is identified by an index, not by address. \*\*Never transfer tokens to an address in support of a campaign.
+All crowdloan contributions are handled by the Crowdloan module’s logic where a campaign is identified by an index, not by address. **Never transfer tokens to an address in support of a campaign**.

 :::